 Pinterest is the social network I am most active on.
 I am there regularly.
-I have a facebook page, but I find it more difficult for me to keep up on.
+I have a Facebook page, but I find it more difficult for me to keep up.
 If you want to connect with me and what I’m doing regularly, follow me on Pinterest!

 I pin 5-15 times each day (except Sunday).
 You will regularly find new ideas and tips if you follow me.

 While many of my pins focus on preparedness and organization, I pin a variety of other things as well.
-I pin things help me be a better stay at home, religious and intentional mother and wife.
-I pin parenting ideas, all sorts of (organized) recipes, lunch box ideas, ways to spend less, husband love tips, Christian thoughts and ideas (mostly LDS), healthy Eating tips, exercise ideas, and more.
+I pin things that help me be a better stay-at-home, religious and intentional mother and wife.
+I pin parenting ideas, all sorts of (organized) recipes, lunch box ideas, ways to spend less, husband love tips, Christian thoughts and ideas (mostly LDS), healthy eating tips, exercise ideas, and more.

-In addition, I follow other high quality preparedness, organizational, SAHM type pinners.
-I am also part of networks such as the prepared bloggers network. and the Top Organizing Bloggers.
+In addition, I follow other high-quality preparedness, organizational, and SAHM type pinners.
+I am also part of networks such as the prepared bloggers’ network. and the Top Organizing Bloggers.
 This means I have access to lots of content.
 I sort through it all for you and pin the most helpful, applicable, do-able content.
-Yes, I pins things from my own site, but the majority of my pins (75% or so) are from others.
-This means you can find high quality content from all over by following me!
+Yes, I pin things from my own site, but the majority of my pins (75% or so) are from others.
+This means you can find high-quality content from all over by following me!

 I have a lot of boards (nearly 150 as of Aug 2014), but they are well organized.
 Each of my boards falls into one of nine categories: